atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

     By default, Terraform uses the `config.tfvars` file in the project root to configure the infrastructure during the installation or uninstallation processes.

 !!! tip "Can I use a custom configuration file?"
     You can use a custom configuration file, but it must follow the same format as the default configuration file.
-You can make a copy of `config.tfvars`, using it as a template to define your infrastructure configuration.
+You can make a copy of `config.tfvars`, renaming the copy and using `config.tfvars` as a template to define your own infrastructure configuration.

 !!!
 Warning "Use the same configuration file for uninstallation and cleanup"
     If you have more than one environment, make sure to manage the configuration file for each environment separately.
 When cleaning up your environment, use the same configuration file that was used to create it originally.